IsmailAlaouiAbdellaoui/Financial-Forecasting-ML/README.md

 This project tries to answer to 2 questions:

-1.Can we predict whether a candle will be up or down ? ( Classification )
+1. Can we predict whether a candle will be up or down ? ( Classification )

-2.To which extent can we predict the exact daily closing price of a currency ? ( Regression )
+2. To which extent can we predict the exact daily closing price of a currency ? ( Regression )

 This project used Support Vector Machines ( SVMs ) and Neural Networks.